macxq/foxess-ha/README.md

 ```

 `foxesscloud_inverter_id` in UUID that can be found on the foxesscloud in the url path on the `Inverter Details` page.

-⚠️ please make sure that this is exact value from inverter details page address between = and & character:
+⚠️  Please make sure that this is exact value from inverter details page address between = and & character:

 ![Screenshot 2021-11-08 at 08 42 05](https://user-images.githubusercontent.com/2965092/140761535-edb12226-b2b8-4f2b-87ce-11b67476a9e2.png)